When working with data in Google Sheets, you may need to combine some specific cells (or combine cells in two columns).

 The above formula uses the ampersand operator (&) to combine values in cell A2 and B2.

-The above CONCATENATE formula simply takes the values that you want to combine and gives you the result.
+The above CONCAT function simply takes the cell values that you want to combine and gives you the result.
+You can then drag the box to the cells below, and the formula will be copied into the selected cells.

 In many cases, you would want to combine cells but have a separator in between.
 This could be a space character, a comma or a dash.